 Xandra Kramer is professor of Private Law at the Erasmus University Rotterdam and par-time professor of Private international law at Utrecht University (the Netherlands).
 She is fascinated by the cross-roads between economic efficiency and procedural fairness, the actual functioning of civil justice systems and its impact on litigants, transnational complex litigation and enforcement, and the harmonisation of EU private international law and civil procedure.
 Her research combines doctrinal legal research, comparative law, policy-oriented and (qualitative) empirical research.
-In 2016, she was awarded a prestigious ERC consolidator grant for her project Building EU civil justice: challenges of procedural innovations bridging access to justice.
+End 2016, she was awarded a prestigious ERC consolidator grant for her project Building EU civil justice: challenges of procedural innovations bridging access to justice.
+In 2019, she was elected member to the Royal Netherlands Academy of Arts and Sciences (KNAW).

 She studied law at Leiden University (cum laude), specialising in private international law, civil procedure, comparative law and philosophy (thesis awarded with thesis prize Leiden University).
 Her first (student) article was awarded the Ars Aequi prize (1996).
 She was as an assistant professor at Leiden University and obtained her Ph.D. on provisional measures and private international law in 2001.
 She worked as an associate professor at Erasmus School of Law and was appointed full professor in February 2011.